If you’ve never had Puerto Rican food before, then you’re seriously missing out.

 Are You Ready to Try These Puerto Rican Dishes?

-As you can see, there are a lot of Puerto Rican dishes that you have to try.
+As you can see, there are a lot of Puerto Rican foods that you have to try.

-And if you think Puerto Rican food is a foodie’s dream, then be sure to check out our Brazilian food section.
+And if you think Puerto Rican food is a foodie’s dream, then be sure to check out our their most famous desserts.

 Our blog is all about sharing our love of Latin American foods & drinks.
 We will bring you articles and recipes of the very best Latin American & Spanish cuisine.
 Amigofoods was founded in 2003 and is the largest online grocery store offering a wide variety of hard to find freshly imported foods & drinks from all over Latin America and Spain.